Do you and your team members know what you should be working on today? What about tomorrow? Or next week? Or the week after that?

-How to use Wrike: Once you have all of your project steps laid out in Wrike, you can easily add visual tasks to each step.
-There are also sections for adding sub-tasks, notes, processes, and how-tos That way, you can ensure that no detail is being overlooked.
+There are also sections for adding sub-tasks, notes, processes, and how-tos.
+That way, you can ensure that no detail is being overlooked.

 3. Time tracking and reporting

-It’s easy to keep track of employee hours and project effort with automated tools.
-And, with all your work data in one place, you can seamlessly services rendered invoice clients with accurate numbers and supporting documents from one program.
+It’s easy to keep track of employee hours and project efforts with automated tools.
+And, with all your work data in one place, you can seamlessly send services rendered invoices to clients with accurate numbers and supporting documents from one program.

-How to use Wrike: Check out this short 2-minute tutorial for how to track time in Wrike to get a feel for how simple the process really is.
+How to use Wrike: Check out this short two-minute tutorial about how to track time in Wrike.
+It'll give you a feel for how simple the process really is.